tsackton/taelgar/Things/Ships/Wave Dancer.md

 ## The Wave Dancer

-A halfling ship plying the trade routes of the eastern Green Sea.
+A halfling ship plying the trade routes of the eastern [[Green Sea]].
 Crewed by the Brightmoon halfling family, by and large, including:

 [[Wella Brightmoon]], captain and matriach of the family [[Rose Brightmoon]], musician and [[Wella Brightmoon|Wella]]'s wife